-If you are like us and miss traveling to Europe at the moment, welcome to the club.
+If you are like us and miss traveling to Europe, welcome to the club.
 The good news is that Europe is a lot closer than you think as there are dozens of European cities in America that will help satisfy your travel wanderlust.

 Where to Travel in the US if You Miss Europe